ajlb/password_generator/README.md

 ## Usage ##

 Anyone is free to find the source code here on GitHub.
 You can access the files through cloning the repo.
-To run the password generator visit the link underneath the website screenshot.
-It should generate a random password based on given inputs for which you will be prompted to supply.
+To run the password generator visit the URL beneath the website screenshot.
+The site should generate a random password based on given inputs for which you will be prompted.
 Password length must be an integer between 8 and 128 (inclusive) and you must choose at least one but not more than 4 character types: lowercase, uppercase, number, special character.
 The resulting password will include at least the chosen character types combined with a random selection of other character types.

 ## Credits ##